sw65109/Scotts-Portfolio/README.md

 ## License

-This portfolio is provided for showcase purposes.
-Please replace branding, copy, and media with your own before reusing.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-      // other options...
+**Note**: While the code is open source, please replace personal branding, content, and media with your own before reusing this portfolio template.